dudajulian/coppelia_ros2_control/README.md

 > TIPP: If the Coppelia directory is inside our ROS2 workspace, it can be ignored at compilation by adding an empty file named `COLCON_IGNORE` to it.
 THis avoids conflicts of duplicated packages.

 ## Launch Create 2 Example
 1. Install all dependencies.
-Note that some of the dependencies are not available as binary and must be built manually by the repos from git.
-For a more easy workflow use the .repos files from "vscode_ros2_workspace".
-Find the links to all repos below.
+Note that some of the dependencies are not available as binary and must be built manually.
+These are listed in the `.repos` file and can be pulled using vcstool.
 2. Build the workspace. (and don't forget to run `source install/setup.bash` in every new terminal)
 3. Launch CoppeliaSim and open the scene `scenes/create_2_terrain.ttt`.
 Then start the simulation.
 4. From a new terminal launch the `create_2_control.launch.py`.
 Run
 ```bash
 ros2 launch coppelia_ros2_control create_2_control.launch
 ```
-5. You can now teleoperate the robot (e.g. via teleop_twist_keyboard).
+1. You can now teleoperate the robot (e.g. via teleop_twist_keyboard).
 The robot should now move in CoppeliaSim and also in RViz.
 RViz will show /odom and /map frame.